Originally published on 16th March 2019

 One idea is that matter might enjoy some property, or has more abundance of a property, that causes it to be favoured for existence ahead of antimatter.

-Yet measurements at CERN have demonstrated a genuine almost perfect symmetry with a very low experimental uncertainty.
+Yet measurements at CERN have shown a genuine, almost perfect, symmetry with a very low experimental uncertainty.
 This makes it very difficult for physicists to continue looking at properties of the particles themselves as solutions to the problem.
-Here are some other ideas which have been tested with some degree of success.

 Research led by the Arizona State University appeals to the cosmic magnetic field to solve the problem.
 Their experiments have shown that the universe might have a lopsided cosmic magnetic field, which could in turn have unbalanced the proportion of matter to antimatter during its creation.